WHMCS/developer-docs/payment-gateways/remote-input-gateway.md

 Once processed, a notification will be sent to a [callback file][callbacks] where the Pay Method should be stored and the payment applied.

-For a more complete example, please refer to the [Sample Remote Input Gateway module on Github][github-sample] or [Sample Remote Input Bank Gateway module on Github][github-bank-sample].
+For a more complete example, please refer to the [Sample Remote Input Gateway module][github-sample] or [Sample Remote Input Bank Gateway module on Github][github-bank-sample].

 ## Remote Input